When Should I Be Worried About Mosquitoes?

 At All-American, we assist families with mosquito control by offering our Perimeter PLUS pest control program.
 Not only does this program guard against 47 of Tennessee's common pests, but it also comes with a misting of mosquito resting spots.
 The product we use is only strong enough to take down mosquitoes and other bugs.
 It will not harm your children, your pets, or wildlife that come into your yard.

 The reason Perimeter PLUS is so effective is that it turns mosquito-resting places into mosquito traps.
 When those mosquitoes rest, they come into contact with the knock-down agent and--bye-bye mosquito.
 Once that mosquito is dead, it isn't going to be breeding in your yard, or anyone else's yard and sending mosquitoes back into your yard.

-If you've never invested in mosquito reduction service, give Perimeter PLUS a shot.
+If you've never invested in mosquito reduction service, give Nashville's Perimeter PLUS pest control a shot.
 You may find yourself shocked by how much of a difference it can make for you and your family.